 Previous Stock Market Crashes: Examples From History

-We’ve been here before, people.
-The market has gone through many extreme ups and downs.
-When we look back at history, we’re reminded that yes, a market crash is a very difficult thing to go through, but we can and will overcome.
+Throughout history, the market has gone through many extreme ups and downs.
+When we look back, we’re reminded that, yes, a market crash is a very difficult thing to go through, but it’s something we can and will overcome.

-- The Great Recession of 2008: The Dow Jones lost about 50% of its value in a very short time.5 However, after a couple of years, the market was stronger than ever before—we were essentially in a bull market from 2009 to just a few weeks ago.
+- The Great Recession of 2008: The DJIA lost about 50% of its value in a very short time.5 However, after a couple of years, the market was stronger than ever before—we were essentially in a bull market (a period of significant economic growth) from 2009 to just before the coronavirus crash.

 What Causes a Stock Market Crash?

-The reality is, panic has just as big of a role to play in a stock market crash as the actual economic factors that bring it about.
+The reality is, panic has just as big of a role in a stock market crash as the actual economic factors that cause it.